E-learning Design and Development (MA)

 Application Closing Date:

 Direct entrants to this 60 credit award would typically require a Level 8 qualification in fields such as multimedia, digital media, media applications or a relevant area of design.
-Applicants without such qualifications will also be considered if they can show an equivalent level of learning gained through practice or any other means (see CIT’s policy for Recognition of Prior Learning)
+Applicants without such qualifications will also be considered if they can show an equivalent level of learning gained through practice or any other means (see MTU’s policy for Recognition of Prior Learning

-E-learning as a field of study, as an approach to teaching and learning and as an industry has evolved considerably over the last decade and a half.
-Governments and policy makers have consistently underlined its importance and provide substantial funding initiatives to support its development and mainstreaming.
-Related policies and requirements with regard to lifelong learning, the knowledge-based economy, work-based learning and globalisation, combine with the benefits of e-learning as a delivery and support tool to make e-learning one of the most rapidly growing sectors in the worldwide education and training and digital media industries.
+E-learning as a field of study, as an approach to teaching and learning and as an industry, has evolved considerably over the last decade and a half.
+Governments and policy makers have made e-learning a central imperative of their political educational rhetoric and provide substantial funding initiatives to support its development and mainstreaming.
+Related policies, practices and requirements with regard to lifelong learning, and continuous education combine with the benefits and wider acceptance of e-learning as a delivery and support tool to make e-learning one of the most rapidly growing areas in both the worldwide education and training sector and the digital media sector today.

 In the above context the programme seeks to produce developers of cutting edge, educationally effective e-learning solutions.
 Our graduates, subsequently, will go on to work as designers and developers either directly as part of the burgeoning e-learning sector or in support of in-house e-learning and learning technology departments which are becoming mainstream in a number of other areas and industries.